Princeton NJ: You Don’t Have to Be An Einstein To Love It

 TOUR: Morven Museum and Garden

-Richard Stockton – a signer of the Declaration of Independence – and his wife, Annis, raised six children in this house which subsequently served as the New Jersey Governor’s Mansion.
-An entertaining 45 minute tour will introduce you, through stunning portraits and juicy gossip, to all prominent Stockton’s and their mates.
+Richard Stockton – a signer of the Declaration of Independence – and his wife, Annis, raised six children in this house, now the Morven Museum and Garden, which subsequently served as the New Jersey Governor’s Mansion.
+An entertaining 45-minute tour will introduce you, through stunning portraits and juicy gossip, to all prominent Stockton’s and their mates.

-Women’s History fans will thrill to learn about Annis Boudinot, one of America’s first female poets and early advocate for women’s rights, who believed that women were the moral backbone of the fledgling country.
+Women’s History fans will be thrilled to learn about Annis Boudinot, one of America’s first female poets and early advocate for women’s rights, who believed that women were the moral backbone of the fledgling country.

 After NJ Governor Walter Edge purchased Morven from Helen Hamilton Stockton, he transferred Morven to the state for $1.
 It served as the official Governor’s Mansion until 1982.

-Morven went through an extensive restoration and archaeological investigation, and re-opened as a museum and garden in 2004.
+Morven went through an extensive restoration and archaeological investigation and re-opened as a museum and garden in 2004.
 The Stockton Education Center is a state-of-the-art building that expands its range of programming and events, located steps away from the historic mansion.
-Open Wed-Sun 10-4.

 VISIT: Princeton University Art Museum